sideshowcoder/canned/README.md

     /comments/any.get.json      | GET /comments/:id
     /comments/_search.get.json  | GET /comments/search
     /comments/_search.get.json  | GET /comments/search?iam=soignored
+    /something                  | OPTIONS serve all the options needed for CORS

 How about some docs inside for the responses?
 ---------------------------------------------